GiuseppeELio/Arduino_Interferometer_Stabilizer/README.md

 ![](Python_GUI_PID_ON_OFF/icon.ico)

 The proposed firmware control a specific arduino Giga R1 shield designed to operate as function of the input signal coming from an interferometer where a piezo-electric mirror is direcly controlled by the Piezo DAC output (from the same board).
-The code is also embedded in different GUIs (Matlab and Python) or in Standalone applications made for Win and Mac Os.
+Moreover, the Python GUI code can also be compiled to be a Standalone applications made for Win and Mac Os.
+To do that, install PyInstaller and then in the Python IDE/ terminal exectute:

-All the data are also available at [Zenodo repository](https://doi.org/10.5281/zenodo.17761098) including also the standalone application (.dmg and .exe).
-These were located there for their large size.
+! pyinstaller --windowed --name InterferometerStabilizer --icon=icon.icns InterferometerStabilizer_GUI_Py.py

+It will create a .exe application if you are using Windows or an .app file if compiled by using Mac Os.

 Using one of the Matlab, Python or Standalone GUI you will obtaine a user friendly software like the one reported in the Figure below
 ![](GUI_working_example/GUI.png)